robinhood182/to-do/README.md

 # to-do
-to do app fro practice with VueJS
+to do app for practice with VueJS